Aniyah123101/Iot-blood-pressure-monior/README.md

 ## 📌 Project Purpose

 Designed as part of a cybersecurity and health technology research initiative, this project explores how encryption can secure sensitive medical data in simulated IoT environments.
 It mimics real-time patient data generation, encrypts it, verifies decryption accuracy, and visualizes both the data and encryption overhead.
+The system supports secure communication between a client and server for health data transmission.

 ---

 ## 🚀 Features

 - 🔐 **End-to-End Data Encryption & Decryption** using Fernet (symmetric encryption)
+- 🧑‍💻 **Simulated IoT Communication**: Client sends encrypted health data to a server, which decrypts and stores the data
 - 📊 **Two Visualization Graphs**:
-  - Original vs. Decrypted data (Blood Pressure, Glucose, Heart Rate)
+  - **Original vs. Decrypted data**: Blood Pressure, Glucose, and Heart Rate over time
-  - Byte sizes of Encrypted vs. Unencrypted values
+  - **Byte Sizes** of Encrypted vs. Unencrypted data
-- 🧪 **User Input Validation**: Accepts and validates user-entered vitals
+- 🧪 **User Input Validation**: Accepts and validates user-entered vitals (Blood Pressure, Glucose, Heart Rate)
-- ✅ **Decryption Accuracy Check**: Ensures decrypted data matches the original
+- ✅ **Decryption Accuracy Check**: Verifies that decrypted data matches the original input
+- 🔒 **Data Integrity**: Each transmitted data packet includes a hash for integrity verification
+- 🌐 **Socket Communication**: Secure client-server communication with encryption and hash for integrity

 ---